You might have the best machines on your industry floor, a solid team, and a reputation for quality work.

 What is SEO for Manufacturers?

-SEO (Search Engine Optimization) is simple, yet strategic.
-It’s a process of helping search engines like Google, Yahoo, Safari, or Bing understand what you do so it can show your business to the right people.
+Search Engine Optimization, or SEO, in the manufacturing industry is simple, yet strategic.
+It’s the process of helping search engines like Google, Yahoo, Safari, and Bing understand what you do so they can show your business to the right people.

 Think of it like this: If someone types “custom machining in Ohio,” Google decides which manufacturers deserve to appear first.
 SEO is how you make sure you’re that manufacturer.

-SEO is like your digital trade show booth, open 24/7 and reaching buyers across the US (and even globally).
+It is like a digital trade show booth, open 24/7 and reaching buyers across the US (and even globally).
 Every search is a potential buyer walking down the aisle; the goal is to make sure they see your booth first.

 Buyer searches on Google → Your site appears → They click on your website → You capture leads.